VictorLuc4/Upgrade-Me-And-Fly/README.md

 # UpgradeMe

 This programs allows you to generate a boarding pass barcode from an image.

+> DISCLAIMER : Only for educational or some research purpose of course

 ## How it works